GauravAhuja7/Flight-route-optimization/README.md

 ## Data Source

 The flight data used in this project is sourced from [OpenFlight.org](https://raw.githubusercontent.com/jpatokal/openflights/master/data/routes.dat).
 It includes information about airports and flight connections worldwide, essential for calculating optimal routes.
+Also you can look at their github profile and their website for more info.

 ## Algorithms Used